aktran321/aktran321-gwBootcampProject-1/README.md

 # gwBootcampProject-1
-An app to give packing materials based on the destination of a traveler.
+An app to give packing suggestions based on the destination of a traveler.